 As the average age of the global commercial fleet continues to get younger, is the corresponding aftermarket becoming more mature?
 In the last three years, the average aircraft age has decreased to 11.9 from 12.2 years, according to Aviation Week data.
 While that is not a precipitous drop, it is significant in that it corresponds to younger aircraft and engines being torn apart because their values are higher individually.
 (Don't miss the AW&ST package on life cycles in this ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Earlier Retirements Meet Growing MRO Sophistication".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Earlier Retirements Meet Growing MRO Sophistication".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.